PaulKinlan/hyperlink/packages/memex-join/PRIVACY.md

 ## Permissions Explained

-The extension requires the following permissions:
+The extension requires the following **core permissions**:

 - **storage**: To save your links locally on your device
 - **contextMenus**: To add "Create Trail" to the right-click menu

-- **activeTab**: To detect text selections on the current page
+The extension requests the following **optional permissions** (you can choose to grant or deny these):

+- **tabs**: To access open tab information for the link creation interface
+  - The extension works without this - you just won't see your open tabs in the link creator
 - **history**: To show your recent browsing history in the link creation interface
-- **tabs**: To access open tab information for the link creation interface
+  - The extension works without this - you just won't see your browsing history in the link creator
 - **bookmarks**: To show your bookmarks in the link creation interface
+  - The extension works without this - you just won't see your bookmarks in the link creator

+**Important**: These optional permissions are requested individually when you try to use each feature.
+You can grant all, some, or none of them.
+The extension will continue to work - you'll just have fewer options when creating links.
+This design is especially helpful in enterprise environments where some permissions may be restricted by policy.

 ## Data Retention